-Inside Cristiano Ronaldo's Showy but Super-Private World
+Inside Cristiano Ronaldo's Flashy but Super-Private World

 Adam Davy/PA Images via Getty Images

-But while Ronaldo's reputation for braggadocio on the field remains legendary, and that has dribbled over into some of his off-the-field behavior, at the whopping soccer age of 32 he does seem to be settling into a wiser elder-statesman role—or at least he's flashing more of his generous spirit while maintaining his edge and making sure his abs are ready to flash at a moment's notice.
+While the soccer stud's reputation for braggadocio on the field remains legendary, and that has dribbled over into some of his off-the-field behavior, the birthday boy does seem to be settling into a wiser elder-statesman role—or at least he's flashing more of his generous spirit while maintaining his edge and making sure his abs are ready to flash at a moment's notice.

 Carlos Palma/NurPhoto via Getty Images

-That being said, when he signed his new deal in 2016, Ronaldo said that ideally he'd like to sign another contract when his current one expires that would keep him playing until he's 41, and he'd love to stay with Real Madrid for the rest of his career.
+That being said, when he signed his new deal in 2016, Ronaldo said that ideally he wanted to sign another contract when his current one expires that would keep him playing until he's 41, and he wanted to stay with Real Madrid for the rest of his career.

 In the meantime, no matter what any critic thinks of his attitude, he couldn't be more devoted to his family.